Non-Euclidean Erd\H{o}s-Anning Theorems: Riemannian manifolds

 \begin{lemma} Let $S$ be a set of three or more points of a complete Riemannian manifold such that each three points of $S$ belong to a shortest curve.
 Then $S$ is a subset of a geodesic, and every shortest curve between pairs of points in $S$ lies along this geodesic. \end{lemma}

 \begin{proof} Let $s_1$ be any of the points, and consider the system of rays containing shortest curves to all the other points.
-Suppose for a contradiction that there are two rays $R_2$ and $R_3$ in this system of rays, containing shortest curves from $s_1$ to points $s_2$ and $s_3$ in $S$, and that these two rays are distinct and non-opposite.
-Then if $s_1$ were on a shortest path from $s_2$ to $s_3$, then there would be a shortest curve from $s_2$ to $s_3$ that follows $R_2$ from $s_2$ to $s_1$ and then follows $R_2$ from $s_1$ to $s_3$.
+Suppose for a contradiction that two rays $R_2$ and~$R_3$ in this system of rays contain shortest curves from $s_1$ to points $s_2$ and $s_3$ in $S$, and that these two rays are distinct and non-opposite.
+Then if $s_1$ were on a shortest path from $s_2$ to $s_3$, then a shortest curve from $s_2$ to $s_3$ would follow $R_2$ from $s_2$ to $s_1$ and then follow~$R_3$ from $s_1$ to $s_3$.
 This cannot happen, because a shortest curve that turns from one ray to another at $s_1$ could be shortcut by a different curve in a neighborhood of $s_1$.
 Alternatively, if $s_2$ were on a shortest curve from $s_1$ to $s_3$, then we could get a shortest curve from $s_1$ to $s_3$ that follows $R_2$ from $s_1$ to $s_2$, turns at $s_2$, and then continues along the $R_3$ from $s_2$ to $s_3$, again an impossibility.
 The case that $s_3$ is on a shortest curve from $s_1$ to $s_2$ is symmetric.
 So none of the three points can be the middle point of a shortest curve containing all three points.
 This contradiction to the assumption of the lemma implies that rays $R_2$ and $R_3$ cannot exist, and that the system of rays contains either a single ray or two opposite rays.
 In either case, these two rays, and therefore all points of $S$, lie on a single geodesic.

 If some two points $s_2$ and $s_3$ had a shortest curve that did not lie along this geodesic, then we could apply this same argument to the rays at $s_2$ containing the shortest curve to $s_1$ (along the geodesic through all points of $S$) and the ray containing the shortest curve from $s_2$ to $s_3$ (not along this geodesic), obtaining the same contradiction.
 Therefore all shortest curves lie on the same geodesic. \end{proof}